-If Network T-Server, T-Server, and Universal Routing Server have reported Started status within the configured timeout, SCI reports a successful start of the Network Routing solution.
+If Network T-Server, T-Server, and Universal Routing Server have reported Started status within the configured timeout, SCI reports a successful start of the solution.

-Upon a successful start of the solution, Network Routing solution status changes from Stopped to Started.
+Upon a successful start, solution status changes from Stopped to Started.

 Note: Because many components are shared by a number of solutions, some components can have status Running before the solution is started.